 Referees are an integral part of football.
 JFA will continue to provide a consistent service at every level of football with highly competent referees with constant monitoring and evaluation to ensure we can best meet the needs of the referees.
-Working in collaboration with our stakeholders, JFA referee instructors will actively develop programmes to ensure there is blended development in the physiological, technical, psychological and social skills to maximise their potential.
+Working in collaboration with our stakeholders, JFA needs of the referees.
+Working in collaboration with our stakeholders in the referee instructors will actively develop programmes to ensure there is referee instructors will actively develop programmes to ensure there is blended development in the physiological, technical, psychological and social skills to maximise their potential.